flekschas/piling.js/README.md

 // define your dataset
 const data = [{ src: 'http://example.com/my-fancy-photo.png' }, ...];

-// instantiate the piling.js library
+// instantiate and configure the piling.js library
-// 'demo' is the dom element which piling.js will be rendered in const piling = createPilingJs(document.getElementById('demo'));
+// 'demo' is the dom element which piling.js will be rendered in const piling = createPilingJs( document.getElementById('demo'),    // dom element in which piling.js will be rendered {

-// set the main renderer to the an instance of the image renderer piling.set('renderer', createImageRenderer());
+    renderer: createImageRenderer(),  // use the image renderer for rendering
-// add the dataset
+    items: data,                      // add the images
-piling.set('items', data);
-// and finally set the number of columns to 10 piling.set('grid', [10]);
+    columns: 4                        // set the grid to 4 columns
+  }
+);
 ```

 Et voilà 🎉